Dates, Prices & Info

 Included

-- Trip price includes: Accommodations, services of Nat Hab's professional Expedition Leaders, local guides and camp staff, all meals from dinner on Day 1 through lunch on Day 9, select beer and wine at camp, some gratuities, airport transfers for those arriving by air on Day 1 and departing by air on final day, gear including Mustang expedition suits for Zodiac excursions and all kayaking equipment, all activities and entrance fees, all taxes, permits and service fees.
+Trip price includes: Accommodations, services of Nat Hab's professional Expedition Leaders, local guides and camp staff, all meals from dinner on Day 1 through breakfast on Day 10, select beer and wine at camp, some gratuities, airport transfers for those arriving by air on Day 1 and departing by air from Keflavik on final day, private whale watching tour, gear including Mustang expedition suits for Zodiac excursions and all kayaking equipment, all activities and entrance fees, all taxes, permits and service fees.

 Not Included